pradac/BIO594_2019/Proposals/Panel_info/Panelist_info.md

 The panel will evaluate ~10 proposals.
 We follow NSF BIO-OCE procedure.

--	Each proposal discussed at panel will have 4 assigned panelists: 1 Primary, 1 Scribe, and 2 Readers. o	Primary panelists read the proposal, write a review, and help evaluate whether the proposal should be discussed at panel.
-At panel, primary panelists lead the discussion and help with the panel summary. o	Scribe panelists read the proposal thoroughly and help evaluate whether the proposal should be discussed at panel.
+-	Each proposal discussed at panel will have 4 assigned panelists: 1 Primary, 1 Scribe, and 2 Readers.
+*Primary panelists* read the proposal, write a review, and help evaluate whether the proposal should be discussed at panel.
+At panel, primary panelists lead the discussion and help with the panel summary.

+*Scribe panelists* read the proposal thoroughly and help evaluate whether the proposal should be discussed at panel.
 You are encouraged to write a review, but this is entirely optional.
-At panel, scribes contribute to the discussion and lead the writing of the panel summary. o	 Readers are responsible for reading the proposal and reviews thoroughly before the panel meets.
+At panel, scribes contribute to the discussion and lead the writing of the panel summary.

+*Readers* are responsible for reading the proposal and reviews thoroughly before the panel meets.
 At panel, readers contribute to the panel discussion and help with the panel summary. o	At the end of each proposal discussion, all 4 assigned panelists will individually rate the proposal.

 We do not expect panelists to be equally familiar with all proposal topics.
 Primary and Scribe assignments will